An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 There are relatively few surnames native to Wales, but they have an inordinately large number of spelling variations.
 Early variations of Welsh surnames can be explained by the fact that very few people in the early Middle Ages were literate.
 Priests and the few other literate people were responsible for recording names in official documents.
 And because most people could not specific how to properly record their names it was up to the individual recorder of that time to determine how a spoken name should be recorded.
 Variations due to the imprecise or improper recording of a name continued later in history when names originally composed in the Brythonic Celtic, language of Wales, known by natives as Cymraeg, were transliterated into English.
 Welsh names that were documented in English often changed dramatically since the native language of Wales, which was highly inflected, did not copy well.
 Occasionally, however, spelling variations were carried out according to an individual's specific design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by minor variations.
 The spelling variations of the name Waldwin have included Walwyn, Wallwyn, Wallin, Walwin and others.

-First found in Pembrokeshire, where the family claim descent from Gualgnain or Gwalwynne, who was King Arthur's sister's son, as attested by historians William of Malmesbury, and Robert of Gloucester.
+First found in Pembrokeshire (Welsh: Sir Benfro), a county in south-west Wales, anciently part of the Welsh kingdom of Deheubarth, where the family claim descent from Gualgnain or Gwalwynne, who was King Arthur's sister's son, as attested by historians William of Malmesbury, and Robert of Gloucester.
 The name traces its roots to Normandy where Geoffry Wawein was listed there in 1198.
 The Domesday Book lists the name as Walduinus in Staffordshire.
 Later in 1205, Welwin was listed in Essex.

 This web page shows only a small excerpt of our Waldwin research.
 Another 279 words(20 lines of text) covering the years 1066 and 1389 are included under the topic Early Waldwin History in all our PDF Extended History products.